Luppada/Capstone-Google-Data-Analytics/README.md

 ##### Phase 2: Prepare

 **Dataset**
-The dataset used is named as 2021-tripdata, downloaded from [this webpage](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The dataset used is named as 'Divvy_Trips_2020_Q1.zip', downloaded from [this webpage](https://divvy-tripdata.s3.amazonaws.com/index.html).

+Upon downloading the zip file it is extracted and renamed as 'Trips_2020_Q1'.
+This dataset consists of data collected in the first quarter of 2020 (January to March).
+While there are many other sources, I wanted to use the latest data that is collected for longer period of time as it can provide more insights that will allow a better understanding of how the riders are using Cyclistic bikes.